Yuss76A/brainbuzz/README.md

 * #FF7F7F - The color #FF7F7F was used to highlight when a user answers a question incorrectly, offering a clear and immediate visual cue.

 * * Note - The colors mentioned—#FFFDD0, #222, #17A2B8, #FFFFFF, #F0B27A, #90EE90, and #FF7F7F—are the most prominent within the project and are clearly visible throughout the design, playing a key role in shaping the user experience.
 While these are the main colors used, there might be some colors that I inadvertently forgot to mention.

+### Structure

+* The quiz site consists of three main pages, or four if we include the "Best of Best Scores" page.
+The first page is the welcome page, featuring motivational text that explains the benefits and enjoyment of taking quizzes.
+This page also contains two buttons: one to start the game and another to view the top scores.
+Once the "Play" button is pressed, users are taken to the second page, where they can begin answering questions.
+This page includes a question counter and a score counter.
+After all questions have been answered, users proceed to the third page.
+The third page provides humorous text, along with buttons for "Home Page" and "Retry," allowing users to play again and aim to improve their scores.
+After entering their username and pressing the "Save" button to save their score, users are automatically redirected to the main page.
+A fourth page is accessible via the "Best Scores" button on the main page.